octobercms/docs/3.x/cms/tailor/models.md

 ---
 # Models

+This article describes how to interact with Tailor using PHP and the available models.

 ## Entry Record

 The `Tailor\Models\EntryRecord` model is used to store content for an entry.

 ### Available Attributes

-In addition to the defined form fields, the following attributes can be found on the retrieved model.
+In addition to your defined form fields, the following attributes can be found on the retrieved model.

 Attribute | Description
 -------- | -------------